isaacs/node-glob/README.md

   sure that no components of the pattern will potentially match one another's file system descendants, or if the occasional included child entry will not cause problems.

+> [!NOTE]
+> It _only_ ignores matches that would be a descendant
+> of a previous match, and only if that descendant is matched
+> _after_ the ancestor is encountered.
+Since the file system walk
+> happens in indeterminate order, it's possible that a match will
+> already be added before its ancestor, if multiple or braced
+> patterns are used.

 ## Glob Primer